-AS SUCH: If you do choose to read on, keep many a grain of salt in mind, and remember that a fictional character's mindset, especially a damaged one, should never be applied to real-life concepts or relationships.
-If you are unsure if your relationship is emotionally abusive, you can find a list of signs here: prelationshipinfo dot com /relationships/ 12-warning-signs-of-an-unhealthy-relationship/.
+Anyway - read with a grain of salt.
+These fictional characters' mindsets should not be applied to real-life concepts or relationships.
+Abuse is not romance.
+It ruins lives and takes lives.
+If you're unsure if your relationship is abusive, you can find a list of signs here: prelationshipinfo dot com /relationships/ 12-warning-signs-of-an-unhealthy-relationship/.
 Also, there are numbers you can call (the national domestic abuse hotline is 1-800-799-7233) and there are always, always people you can turn to.
+You're not alone.

 This was not how it was supposed to happen.